-The developments in technology, along with the increase in production and industrial activities have brought the overconsumption problem.
+The developments in technology, along with the increase in production and industrial activities has brought the overconsumption problem.
 According to 2021 estimates, the World’s population has reached 7.9B and the constant consumption of these people has created many problems.
 Global pollution is one of them.

 According to World Bank researchers, more than 2B tonnes of solid waste is produced annually.
 Moreover, this amount is ten times higher than what it was a century ago.
-Paper, yard trimming, and food waste is creating the largest portion of the waste that is created by citizens.
-The cup of your morning coffee or the receipt that you’ve thrown after shopping might seem quite innocent, but the garbage we produce every day poses a threat to nature and human health, as well as causes resource depletion if they are not recycled.
+Paper, yard trimming and food waste is creating the largest portion of the waste that is created by citizens.
+The cup of your morning coffee or the receipt that you’ve thrown after shopping might seem quite innocent, but the garbage we produce every day poses a threat to nature and human health, as well as causes resource depletion, if they are not recycled.
 Thankfully, people are now aware of this problem and with the cooperation of communities, NGOs and companies it is possible to prevent the negative effects created by the increase in pollution on a global scale.
 At this point, artificial intelligence offers various solutions to get ahead of pollution.